DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Regarding Claim 1, Haratani discloses a magnetoresistance (MR) structure (Fig. 1, 100) comprising: one or more MR elements (Fig. 1, 12) each having a serpentine layout formed from two or more groups of parallel lines (Fig. 1; Para [0037] element 12 has a meander structure with sets of three lines), the two or more groups of parallel lines connected by a first plurality of metal pads at a first end of the MR structure and a second plurality of metal pads at a second end of the MR structure opposite from the first end (Fig. 1, pads 21 at both ends of 100; Para [0136]).
+Regarding Claim 1, Haratani discloses a magnetoresistance (MR) structure (Fig. 7, 500, Fig. 1, 100) comprising: a plurality of MR elements each having a serpentine layout formed from two or more groups of parallel lines (Fig. 7, MR elements as annotated below, formed from two groups of parallel lines, are alternatively connected between the first and second pluralities of metal pads in a serpentine layout disclosed as interleaved MR elements across plurality of pads; Fig. 1), the two or more groups of parallel lines formed on the MR structure (Fig. 7, 500; Fig. 1, 100) and connected by a first plurality of metal pads at a first end of the MR structure and a second plurality of metal pads (Para [0136] electrode terminals connected to MR elements) at a second end of the MR structure opposite from the first end (Fig. 7 as annotated below), wherein the serpentine layouts of at least two MR elements of the plurality are interleaved (Fig. 7, are alternatively connected between the first and second pluralities of metal pads disclosed as interleaved MR elements across plurality of pads; Fig. 1).

-Regarding Claims 2 and 3, Haratani further discloses wherein each of the two or more groups of parallel lines include at least two parallel lines (Fig. 1) and of Claim 3, at least four parallel lines (Fig. 1).
+Regarding Claims 2 and 3, Haratani further discloses wherein each of the two or more groups of parallel lines include at least two parallel lines (Figs. 7 and 1) and of Claim 3, at least four parallel lines (Figs. 7 and 1).

 Regarding Claim 4, Haratani further discloses wherein the two or more groups of parallel lines include at least eight groups of parallel lines (Fig. 1, element 12 disclosing groups of parallel lines of more than eight), the first plurality of metal pads includes at least five metal pads (Fig. 1, five pads 21 along element 16 end), and the second plurality of metal pads includes at least four metal pads (Fig. 1, four pads 21 along opposite end of number 16).

-Regarding Claims 5 and 6, Haratani further discloses wherein the first plurality of metal pads (Fig. 1, five pads 21 along element 16 end) includes a first metal pad corresponding to a first terminal of the MR element and a second metal pad corresponding to a second terminal of the MR element (Fig. 1, pads 21 with L shaped pads as terminals; Para [0136]) and of Claim 6, wherein the two or more groups of parallel lines are connected to allow current to flow between the first and second terminals of the MR element (Fig. 1, Para [0048-0049] element 12 extends to first area A and second area B with magnetic field input to 12).
+Regarding Claim 6, Haratani further wherein the two or more groups of parallel lines are connected to allow current to flow between the first and second terminals of the first MR element (Fig. 1, Para [0048-0049] element 12 extends to opposite sides of terminals with magnetic field input to 12).

-Regarding Claims 7 and 8, Haratani further discloses wherein the two or more groups of parallel lines each include parallel lines of equal width (Fig. 1, elements 12) and of Claim 8, wherein each of the parallel lines of the same width include at least two parallel lines with adjacent pairs of the two parallel lines separated by equal spacing (Fig. 1, showing elements 12 parallel lines and respective spacing).
+Regarding Claims 7 and 8, Haratani further discloses wherein the two or more groups of parallel lines each include parallel lines of equal width (Fig. 1, elements 12; Fig. 7, 102) and of Claim 8, wherein each of the parallel lines of the same width include at least two parallel lines with adjacent pairs of the two parallel lines separated by equal spacing (Figs. 1 and 7, showing elements 12/102 parallel lines and respective spacing).

 Claim Rejections - 35 USC § 103